ministryofjustice/staff-device-dns-dhcp-infrastructure/documentation/azure_ad.md

 to propagate to the admin system.
 This is because updated sessions are only pulled from Azure once a Cognito session has timed out.

 ## Prerequisites
-- You will need access to a Devl MoJ account (ask in the Slack channel for this)
+- You will need access to the Devl MoJ Azure account.
 - In Azure you will need to elevate your permissions using `Privileged Identity Management (PIM)`
     1. In `Privileged Identity Management`, go to `My roles`
     1. Under `Eligible assignments`, find the `Application Administrator` role and select `Activate on the right